matomo-org/docker/README.md

 ## Installation

-Once started, you'll arrive at the configuration wizzard.
+Once started, you'll arrive at the configuration wizard.
 At the `Database Setup` step, please enter the following:

 - Database Server: `db`
 - Login: `root`